Sapnil-Bhowmick/Ticket-System-FE/README.md

   - Settings
      - Admin can edit their profile
      - Team Members can also edit their profile

+  - NotFound
+     - When user tries to access incorrect routes then they will be redirected to this page
+     - Have buttons to navigate the user to specific pages

    - Chatbot
       - The landing page have a chatbot , where users can fill in the form and start asking queries